getpatchwork/patchwork/docs/upgrading.md

 ## Collect Static Files

-New versions of patchwork generally contain changes to the additional files like images, CSS and JavaScript.
+New versions of Patchwork generally contain changes to the additional files like images, CSS and JavaScript.
 To do this, run the `collectstatic` management commands: